-- The number of gallons purchased and used during the period covered by your claim. - · The dates of the purchases. - The names and addresses of suppliers and amounts purchased from each in the period covered by your claim. - The nontaxable use for which you used the fuel. - The number of gallons used for each nontaxable use.
+- The number of gallons purchased and used during the period covered by your claim. - The dates of the purchases. - The names and addresses of suppliers and amounts purchased from each in the period covered by your claim. - The nontaxable use for which you used the fuel.